 Foresight’s simple, icon-heavy interface allows for quick documentation and automated, real-time updates of patient situations.
 Aggregated information is available, via a dashboard, to all levels ranging from resident staff to unit managers to remote administrators of multi-facility systems, all to help improve accountability across the organization.

 The company currently works with 30 facilities ranging in size from small to large, including skilled nursing facilities (SNFs) as well as assisted living, memory care facilities and psychiatric hospitals.
 The solution is customizable to the needs of each facility regardless of region or connectivity options, can be rolled out across multiple sites simultaneously and offers remote training at no additional cost.
 VisibleHand also provides the opportunity to connect interested customers with an existing client that closely matches their community context or demographics.

 The VisibleHand team also recognized the need for a portable, adaptable, familiar hardware solution to facilitate their healthcare analytics platform.
 More than anything, they needed a solution that was mobile, fit in the pocket of caregivers and was able to collect information immediately at the time of care, even in areas with unreliable cellular connectivity.
-They decided on a smartphone, specifically the sturdy Galaxy J3, largely because it greatly reduced the amount of training required for caregivers, as many are already familiar with Android-based technology.
+They decided on a smartphone, specifically Samsung’s value-tier smartphones, largely because they greatly reduced the amount of training required for caregivers, as many are already familiar with Android-based technology.